Jgarcia-per/LibraryFastApi/Readme.md

 - **Models/BookModel.py**: Defines the `Book` and `BookRequest` models.
 - **Services/BookService.py**: Contains the service logic for book operations.
 - **Configs/Data.py**: Contains the initial data for the books collection.
-- **books.py**: Contains an alternative FastAPI application with different endpoints to manage books.
 - **requirements.txt**: Lists all the dependencies required for the project.

 ## Endpoints